-In the tests for stationarity, the most commonly used method is the unit root test proposed by two American statistician D.A Dickey and W.A.
-Fuller in the 1970s, which judges whether the autocorrelation coefficient is equal to 1.
-After nearly 30 years' research, this approach was eventually summarised as the Augmented Dickey-Fuller (ADF) Test.
-Here we use the ADF test to examine the stationarity of DR series and result are given below (Original result from Eviews is attached in Appendix Table 1):
+autocorrelation coefficient is equal to 1.
+After nearly 30 years' research, this approach was eventually summarised as the Augmented Dickey-Fuller (ADF) Test (see Table 3).
+Here we use the ADF test to examine the stationarity of DR series and result are given below: